Tboodle/stability-events/README.md

 Tasks

-Tile Name,Task 1,Task 2,Task 3
+name,number,task1,task2,task3
-We’re All In This Together,3 splits with other teams,6 splits with other teams,9 splits with other teams Give Me Varlamore,Tome of Earth OR Dragon Hunter Wand,150 Hunter Rumours,Tooth or Loop Half of Key (moon) Tirannwn Trouble!,2x Crystal Armor Seeds OR Enhanced Crystal Weapon Seed,2x Zulrah Uniques,Zalcano Unique Into The Ring,750 Colosseum Points,3x Any Sunfire Pieces,Ralos OR Pet
+We’re All In This Together,3 splits with other teams,13, 6 splits with other teams,9 splits with other teams Give Me Varlamore,Tome of Earth OR Dragon Hunter Wand,150 Hunter Rumours,Tooth or Loop Half of Key (moon) Tirannwn Trouble!,2x Crystal Armor Seeds OR Enhanced Crystal Weapon Seed,2x Zulrah Uniques,Zalcano Unique Into The Ring,750 Colosseum Points,3x Any Sunfire Pieces,Ralos OR Pet